Uch: Etymology

-Uch was previous known by the name of Deogarh ("Stronghold of Giants") until the 12th century.
+Uch Sharif was previous known by the name of Bhatiah until the 12th century.
 The origins of the city's current name are unclear.
-In one legend, Jalaluddin Surkh-Posh Bukhari, the renowned Central Asian Sufi mystic from Bukhara, arrived in Uch and converted the daughter of the town's ruler, Sunandapuri.
-Upon her conversion, Jalaluddin Bukhari requested her to built a fortress which he named Uch, or "High."
+In one legend, Jalaluddin Surkh-Posh Bukhari, the renowned Central Asian Sufi mystic from Bukhara, arrived in Uch and converted the daughter of the town's ruler, Sunandapuri, to Islam.
+Upon her conversion, Jalaluddin Bukhari requested her to build a fortress which he named Uch, or "High."
 According to another version of the legend, the princess converted by Bukhari was actually a Buddhist princess named Ucha Rani, and the city's name derives from her.
-In another version of then legend, Ucha Rani and her sister Sita Rani, rulers of Uch and Sitapur, both married Bukhari.

-The name Uch for the area was not universally recognized for quite some time, and the city was not referred to by early Muslim historians by the name Uch.
+Uch was not universally recognized as the area's name for quite some time, and the city was not referred to by early Muslim historians by the name Uch.
 Uch, for example, is likely the town recorded as Bhatia that was invaded by Mahmud of Ghazni in 1006.

 History

 Early

-Uch may have been founded in 325 BCE by Alexander the Great as the city of Alexandria on the Indus (Greek: Ἀλεξάνδρεια ἡ ἐν Ἰνδῷ), according to British officer and archaeologist Alexander Cunningham.
+Uch Sharif may have been founded in 325 BCE by Alexander the Great as the city of Alexandria on the Indus (Greek: Ἀλεξάνδρεια ἡ ἐν Ἰνδῷ), according to British officer and archaeologist Alexander Cunningham.
 The city was reportedly settled by natives of the Greek region of Thrace, and was located at the confluence of the Acesines river with the Indus.
 Uch was once located on the banks of the Indus River, though the river has since shifted its course, and the confluence of the two rivers has shifted approximately 40 km (25 miles) southwest.